MLinkPlanner 2.0

 Select one of the optimum heights of the secondary antenna from the series in the right section of the window using the mouse button.

-You will then view the received signal level for each antenna on the chart.
+You will then be able to view the received signal level for each antenna on the chart.
 By changing the antenna height, you can see how the received signal level will change.

 To determine heights of primary and secondary antennas in a space diversity configuration, the following conditions must be met: